fchambergo/PG-Crime-Incidents/README.md

 Description of Target Browsers: This web application is primarily targeted to Desktop internet browsers.
 It was implemented in this manner due to the assumption that majority of the users that will be displaying/presenting this web application will be in an office/professional environment (i.e. using a desktop computer).

+Link to Users Manual: [I'm a relative reference to a repository file](./docs/user.md)

 Link to Developers Manual: Use Heroku link to access or See instructions below.

-Link to Users Manual: Use Heroku link to access or See instructions below.

 Instructions to use the Project:
  1) Clone the repository